HPE/terraform-provider-hpegl/examples/resources/hpegl_metal_host/README.md

 ### Attribute Reference

-In addition to the arguments listed above, the following attributes are exported:
+In addition to the arguments listed above, the following computed attributes are returned to the user:

 - `ssh_ids` - List of SSH key IDs.
 - `location_id` - Unique ID of the location.